madprops/blog/docs/jstyle.md

 Apart from Msg, I made a simple library to handle context menus.

-This can be triggered as context menu or simple clicks on elements.
+This can be triggered on right click or simple clicks on elements.

 The library is called [NeedContext](https://github.com/madprops/needcontext)